josefsbreakfast/Polaris-Protocol/Disruption_Kit/Field_Logs/🍉_i_think_if_i_cant_have_babies_because_i_listened_to_palestinian_resistance_and_war_crimes_evidence_then_the_algorithm_may_be_occupied.md

 doesnt really make sense,

-if you didn't like the guy because he was pne of the "well maybe not every single antizionist is a terrorist" voices.
+if you didn't like the guy because he was one of the "well maybe not every single antizionist is a terrorist" voices.

 shall we talk about the cabinet/subcommittee briefs you leaked?